Trucak/EncryptAndDecryptFiles/README.md

 python3 decrypt_file.py
 ```

-You will be prompted to enter the file path for the encrypted file you want to decrypt and the generated key.
-Once you enter the path, the file will be decrypted and saved to a new file with the "_decrypted" suffix added to the original file name.
+You will be prompted to enter the file path for the encrypted file you want to decrypt and the index of the key file to use for decryption.
+Once you enter the path and the index, the file will be decrypted and saved to a new file with the "_decrypted" suffix added to the original file name.
+The key file used for decryption will not be deleted.